efixler/scrape/README.md

 ## Description
 `scrape` provides a self-contained low-to-no-setup tool to grab metadata and text content from web pages at medium scale.

-Install or build the binary, and operate

-A tool to grab metadata (including description, image) and text content from web pages.
  Results are stored, so subsequent fetches of a particular URL are fast.
 Install the binary, and operate it as a shell command or a server with a REST API.

 ### Features:
 - Reliable, accurate and fast parsing of web content using [go-trafilatura](https://github.com/markusmobius/go-trafilatura)